nrwl/nx/docs/shared/incremental-builds.md

 nx g @nx/react:lib mylib
 ```

 ...and then import the library from the application.
 In this case, `mylib` isn't a buildable library.
-We cannot test and lint it independently, but the only way to build it is by building some application using it (in this case `myapp`).
+We can test and lint it independently, but the only way to build it is by building some application using it (in this case `myapp`).
 The default setup is to use Webpack, which builds "mylib" and bundles it directly into "myapp".
 This provides the best dev experience for small and medium-size applications, because Webpack is optimized for this scenario.
 But as your application keeps growing, the dev experience degrades.

 > The **duration** of the invoked operations should be **proportional** to the **size of the change**